6 things that are surprisingly cheap in France (and 5 that are shockingly expensive)

 This is in part due to the fact that France is less exposed to energy shocks than some other European countries due to its nuclear sector.
 The country is unusual among European nations in the size of its nuclear industry – and around 70 percent of electricity comes from its own domestic nuclear power plants.

-In 2023, French households will still see their electricity bills go higher, but prices rises will be capped to 15 percent, representing a rise of about €20 per month for the average customer.
+In 2024, French households will still see their electricity bills go higher, but prices rises are capped at 10 percent.

 Cell phone plans and roaming charges